Game investments in Q2 2020: Fewer deals, but bigger value at $7.8 billion

 The most active segment in Q2 was mobile, with 28 deals (compared to 31 in Q1) at a value of $2.6 billion (compared to $1 billion in Q1).
 The next most active segment was multiplatform deals, largely due to the NetEase and Jagex deals ($2.7 billion and $530 million, respectively).
 Activity in the PC/console segment substantially declined, however, with only $252 million across 12 deals, compared to $1.1 billion across 21 deals in Q1.

-Tracked investment deals showed more diversity, with the VC and corporate investments practically unchanged at $721 million in Q2 versus $704 million in Q1, and with slightly fewer deals.
+Tracked investment deals showed more diversity, with the VC and corporate investments practically unchanged at $721 million in Q2 versus $704 million in Q1, and slightly fewer deals.

-Meanwhile, public offerings showed a big boost, reaching $3.6 billion in Q2 from just $258 million in Q1.
+Meanwhile, public offerings got a big boost, reaching $3.6 billion in Q2 from just $258 million in Q1.
 This huge growth is due in part to the NetEase second offering deal ($2.7 billion).
-However, even without that deal, the total is up 3.5 times from Q1– with public offerings in Q2 2020 valued at $924 million.
-The largest public offerings included Bilibili’s secondary offering ($400 million), Embracer Group’s secondary offering ($164 million), and Stillfront Group raising money twice ($127 million).
+But even without that deal, the total is up 3.5 times from Q1– with public offerings in Q2 2020 valued at $924 million.
+The largest public offerings included Bilibili’s secondary offering ($400 million), Embracer Group’s secondary offering ($164 million), and Stillfront Group’s two raises ($127 million).

-Evdokimov attributed the boost to deferred market demand, due to large volatility of stock markets in February and March and fewer public offerings in Q1; a surge in the product and audience metrics; the general hype around gaming during lockdown; and gaming companies’ improved financials.
+Evdokimov attributed the boost to deferred market demand due to stock market volatility in February and March and fewer public offerings in Q1, a surge in product and audience metrics, the general hype around gaming during lockdown, and gaming companies’ improved financials.

 News to follow in 2020

-In the “not-yet-happened” section, San Francisco-based video game engine creator Unity Technologies announced it is working with financial advisers to prepare for an IPO on the U.S. stock exchanges this year.
-According to Bloomberg, the company has hired Goldman Sachs Group to lead the public offering.
+In the “not-yet-happened” section, San Francisco-based video game engine creator Unity Technologies announced it is working with financial advisers to prepare for an IPO on U.S. stock exchanges this year.
+According to Bloomberg, the company has hired Goldman Sachs to lead the public offering.
 However, Unity’s plans haven’t been finalized, and the timing could still change.
-In May 2019, Unity raised a $150 million funding round, putting the company’s pre-money valuation to $6 billion.
+In May 2019, Unity raised a $150 million funding round, putting the company’s pre-money valuation at $6 billion.
 Unity reported $500 million net revenue in 2019.

 AT&T is considering a sale of Warner Bros.
 Interactive Entertainment (WBIE) for about $2 billion.
 According to some insiders, potential buyers include Activision Blizzard, Electronic Arts, Take-Two Interactive Software, and Microsoft.